zhaluza/cryptozombies-notes/README.md

 ### [Withdraws](https://cryptozombies.io/en/lesson/4/chapter/2)

-n the previous chapter, we learned how to send Ether to a contract.
+In the previous chapter, we learned how to send Ether to a contract.
 So what happens after you send it?

 After you send Ether to a contract, it gets stored in the contract's Ethereum